-WASHINGTON – The Federal Emergency Management Agency announced today that federal disaster assistance has been made available to the state of Connecticut to supplement state, tribal, and local recovery efforts in the areas affected by severe storms, tornadoes, and straight-line winds on May 15, 2018.
+WASHINGTON — FEMA announced that federal emergency aid has been made available for the state of Connecticut to supplement the state, tribes and local recovery efforts in the areas affected by the Coronavirus Disease 2019 (COVID-19) pandemic beginning on Jan.
+20, 2020, and continuing.

-James N. Russo has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Russo said additional designations may be made at a later date if warranted by the results of further damage assessments.
+W. Russell Webster has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Additional designations may be made at a later date if requested by the state and warranted by the results of further assessments.